marc82ee/calendar_arg/readme.txt

     - When moving through the months, current month info is updated and re-rendering is needed
     - Additional date helpers are used to make sure that the date's info is accurate
     - Simple object nationalDay is used to store the info relative to argentinian national holidays

+2) Small DB exercise.
+Contents inside /DB
+   - SQL query to return the aggregarated info
+   - A couple of INSERTs to add data to the tables.
+Could be scripted

+3) Couple of scripts inside /Other to solve anagram and frog
+    - Python script anagram.py.
+Given a provided word, returns the possible anagrams for it.
+Anagrams are defined as an array
+    - Python frog.py.
+Given a provided start and finish, calculates the number of jumps required